palatnicka/0010-Lab6/README.md

 For any editors wishing to contribute to this project, simply make a fork and enter in a pull request to the depository when finished.
 The program as it is right now is quite basic, only taking in two user input variables to create a basic string.
 The project could be expanded in any number of ways through adding additional variables, taking in information from additional sources, and outputting more than a simple string message.

+We chose to copy the code of conduct at https://www.contributor-covenant.org/.
+This is because when it comes to a code of conduct it is important to not miss out on anything.
+So to make sure we explained everything we needed to explain we just copied a standard code of conduct.

+We chose to copy the license at http://www.wtfpl.net/txt/copying/.
+We chose this license because it accomplishes what we wanted to say in our license.
+We are fine with people using this program but we do want them to change the name if they make any changes to it.
+The license we chose makes this very clear.